Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 To help you structure and draft your ads, we want to give you some high-level examples.
 Obviously, you’ll want to use these as a reference and not a template.
 These are active ads that demonstrate best practices when it comes to creating a quality PPC ad.

 When adding sitelink extensions (additional links), don’t waste any space.
-The ad is naturally large, so this one does a nice job of keeping descriptions brief.
+This ad from Lowe’s is naturally large, so this one does a nice job of keeping descriptions brief.
 The main description confirms that the company has a wide variety of products, so they probably have what the reader is looking for.
 The links to common needs help speed up conversion by sending them right where they need to go on the site.

 To add these additional links to a live ad, you can go into your Google Ads account and select your campaign.
 In the “type” list, click “Ad extensions" and then “sitelinks,” and you can add links to different areas on your site.